UbicaTravy/KillerGrassOS/README.md

-# FecalOS
+# KillerGrass OS (KGOS)

-> **FecalOS** is a simple 32-bit operating system with a modular kernel, GRUB/Multiboot support, VGA driver, basic command shell, and demo user code.
+> **KillerGrass OS (KGOS)** is a simple 32-bit operating system with a modular kernel, GRUB/Multiboot support, VGA driver, basic command shell, and demo user code.
 See below for Russian description and details.

 ---